agoragames/kairos/README.rst

     pip install -r requirements.pip

-Note that kairos does not by default require the redis package, nor does it require `hiredis <http://pypi.python.org/pypi/hiredis>`_ though it is strongly recommended.
+Note that kairos does not install packages for any of the supported backends, and that you must do this yourself.

 Tests
 =====